zalando/postgres-operator/docs/reference/operator_parameters.md

   number of entries in the cluster history ring buffer.
 The default is `1000`.

 ## Scalyr options

+Those parameters define the resource requests/limits and properties of the scalyr sidecar.
+In the CRD-based configuration they are grouped under the `scalyr` key.

 * **scalyr_api_key**
   API key for the Scalyr sidecar.
 The default is empty.